oneapi-src/ishmem/docs/_sources/library_setup_exit_query.rst

 ISHMEM_N_PES
 ^^^^^^^^^^^^

-.. cpp:function:: int ishmem_n_pes()
+.. cpp:function:: int ishmem_n_pes(void)

+  :parameters: None.
-   :returns: the number of total PEs running in the program
+  :returns: The number of total PEs running in the program.

 Callable from the **host** and **device**.